mossgreen/mossgreen.github.io/_posts/2020-03-03-AWS-Services-Security.md

 IAM roles are assumed by another identity allowed in the trust policy - IAM user, ASW service, another AWS account, web identity, or even an anonymous identity.

 When a role is assumed, the Security Token Service (STS) generates a **time-limited** set of access keys (temporary security credentials).
-These access keys have the permissins defined in the permissions policy.
+These access keys have the permissions defined in the permissions policy.

 IAM roles have no long-term credentials (access keys or username and password).